mdekauwe/mdekauwe.github.io/join_us.md

 subtitle:
 ---

 Prospective students interested in exploring how global change affects plants and influences the  carbon and water cycles are encouraged to get in contact.
-Students should have a background in biology, mathematics, physics, atmospheric science, engineering or a similar quantitative sciences.
+Students should have a background in biology, mathematics, physics, geography, atmospheric science, engineering or a similar quantitative sciences.

 I would also be very keen to welcome visitors so please get in contact!